liamcryan/rever/README.rst

     >>> @rever(raises=False)

-    *Explanation: retry 1 time, pauses for 1 second between each retry, catch any exception, do not raise MaxRetriesPerformed if all attempts fail*
+    *Explanation: retry 1 time, pauses for 0 seconds between each retry, catch any exception, do not raise MaxRetriesPerformed if all attempts fail*